rnd195/marp-community-themes/template/submission_template.md

 # Homepage of the project (preferably on Github)
 projecthomepage: https://github.com/username/marp-theme-repository

 # Future link to the CSS file in the marp-community-themes repository.
-You only need to change the very last part of the URL.
+You only need to change the very last part of the URL
 csslink: https://raw.githubusercontent.com/rnd195/marp-community-themes/main/themes/MyTheme.css

-# License of the theme.
-Optional, but highly encouraged.
+# License of the theme
 license: https://github.com/username/marp-theme-repository/blob/main/LICENSE
 ---